Stocks & Shares ISAs vs Cash ISAs: Invest for the long-run, cash for the short-term

 Over time returns are typically higher in an investment ISA.

-For example, AJ Bell, a wealth manager, calculated for £10,000 in a cash ISA over the last 10 years the return was £1,181.
-By comparison the average returns from a UK Equity Income fund (which can be held in an investment ISA) in that time was £6,676.
+For example, in 2023 AJ Bell, an investment platform and wealth manager, calculated for Β£10,000 in a cash ISA over the last 10 years the return was Β£1,181.
+By comparison the average returns from a UK Equity Income fund (which can be held in an investment ISA) in that time was Β£6,676.

 A long time horizon of five or 10 years plus gives enough time to ride out any periods of short-term volatility that might be experienced when investing in the stock market.”